-We are fortunate to have Russell Earnshaw lead the Coach Education Course this year.
+We are fortunate to have Russell Earnshaw lead the Coach Education Course again this year.
 Russell is a former player and current Coach of England U18s.
-A member of the Economics faculty, he coaches rugby at Eastbourne College, is a Level 4 RFU coach, Coach Developer, Coach Educator and Level 4 mentor.
+Creator of RFUs Magic Academy and the C.A.R.D.S. coaching concept, he is a Level 4 RFU coach, Coach Developer, Coach Educator and Level 4 mentor in high demand across the rugby world.
 We are very excited to have him with us this July!

 This course is USAR approved and is worth well above the maximum 10 CDP (Coach Development Points) required to maintain USAR coaching certification.
 If you’re looking to improve your coaching expertise with a top rugby coach educator, mark your calendar and register soon!
 Space is limited.
 Please email email@example.com with questions or for more information.

 - Coaching through games